 The AC is made up of non-executive Directors, the majority of whom, including its Chairman, are independent Directors.
 The members of the AC are appropriately qualified.
 Their collective wealth of experience and expertise in accounting and financial management enables them to discharge their responsibilities competently.
 The AC has reasonable resources to enable it to discharge its functions effectively.
-None of the members of the AC were previous partners or directors of the Company's previous auditor Ernst & Young LLP or its incumbent auditor KPMG LLP ("KPMG") and none of the members of the AC hold any financial interest in KPMG.
+None of the members of the AC were previous partners or directors of the Company's auditor KPMG LLP ("KPMG") and none of the members of the AC hold any financial interest in KPMG.